jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 ```

 !!! important
-    Important that the nodes use their own VPN address as `apiserver-advertise-address`
+    Important that the nodes must use their own VPN address as `apiserver-advertise-address`

 Example Command Output: